William Murray McPherson: Premier of Victoria

 In 1927 McPherson succeeded Alexander Peacock as leader of the Nationalist Party.
 In November 1928 he moved a vote of no confidence against Ned Hogan's minority Labor Party government, which had lost the support of the independent members who were keeping it in office, and as a result he became Premier.
 His Cabinet included two bright young Nationalist politicians who were destined for higher things: Robert Menzies and Wilfrid Kent Hughes.
 But in July 1929 both these men joined a Cabinet revolt over McPherson's uncharacteristic agreement to offer an open-ended subsidy to rural meat-freezing works (this was a bid to win over rural independent MPs).

 As a result of this and similar examples of unsustained government spending to buy off rural interest groups, Victoria by 1929 had amassed a public debt of over a million pounds, a huge amount at the time.
 This provoked McPherson into proposing cuts to public spending, which in turn led the country members who held the balance of power to withdraw their support from McPherson's government.
 As a result, he called an election at which the Nationalists won 17 seats and the Country Party 11, while Labor won 30, with seven independents.

 Later life

 McPherson refused to resign, but was defeated in a vote of no confidence when the new Parliament met in December.
 Hogan then formed a new government.
 McPherson resigned as Nationalist leader, and from politics, in August 1930.
+A by-election for his seat was held on 27 September 1930.

-He died suddenly in July 1932, aged 66.
+He died suddenly in July 1932, aged 66, and was buried at Boroondara General Cemetery.